thebracket/ArdanUltimateRustFoundations/day1/hour1/class_intro.md

 ## About the Trainer

 Herbert has been developing software professionally for more than 20 years.
-Starting with Pascal, and then moving onto C and C++, Herbert has developed custom applications ranging from web-server filters to games.
+Starting with BASIC, Pascal, and then moving onto C and C++, Herbert has developed custom applications ranging from web-server filters to games.
 Herbert is the author of Hands-on Rust and Rust Brain Teasers.

 | Book | | Publisher E-Book | Amazon |
 |------|-| -----------------|--------|